Ctrl+IJKL to move. Other keys toggle move behavior. You can move by characters, words, search results, and more.

 You changed my favorite hotkey!

-That wasn't a question, but yes, as with any plugin, you can remap the keys as you see fit.
+That wasn't a question, but yes, it's possible I did that.
+I tried to avoid modifying standard hotkeys on the left hand side of the keyboard.
+As with any plugin, you can remap the keys as you see fit.